cds-amal/hexer-nvim/README.md

+# This is experimental!
+A work in progress.

 ## What

-When working with solidity, json-rpc or Remix, you get large data that is hard to grok.
-For example, examining calldata for a transaction is difficult with a large string.
-This plugin splits the selector and data portion, so you can get even more frustrated.
+When working with solidity, json-rpc or Remix, a long string is hard to grok.
+For example, transaction calldata is encoded and it is easier to format it before investigating .
+This plugin splits the selector and data portion, so you can start decoding.

 For example, given the following calldata:
 ```
 ["0xc6f922d00000000000000000000000000000000000000000000000000000000000000007000000000000000000000000000000000000000000000000000000000000006000000000000000000000000000000000000000000000000000000000000000090000000000000000000000000000000000000000000000000000000000000003000000000000000000000000000000000000000000000000000000000000000100000000000000000000000000000000000000000000000000000000000000020000000000000000000000000000000000000000000000000000000000000003"]
 ```

-Hexer can format it like this, putting the formatted output above the source (current word/line)
+Hexer breaks the calldata into a selector and data , placing the formatted output above the source (current word/line).
+Each line of data represents 32 bytes of data split into 4 byte chunks.
+There's also an offset indicator to help with navigation.
 ```
-0xc6f922d0
+0xc6f922d0 <-- selector
 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000007 // 0x00
 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000060 // 0x20
 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000009 // 0x40